JChafin87/BaseballStatFinder/README.md

 | BA   |  Total Batting Average recorded in this season. |
 | SLG   |  Total Slugging Percentage recorded this season. |

-##Running the Program
-There are multiple ways to access this program.
-It can be compiled and ran with any Java IDE, but since I created the project using Eclipse, I will explain how to run the program through Eclipse.
-Feel free to use any Java IDE you wish.

-1. [Download Eclipse](http://www.eclipse.org/downloads/packages/release/Kepler/SR2) and install it on your system.

-2. Download the git repository as a .zip file and extract it to your system.

-3. Open Eclipse and select File-\>Import-\>General-\>Existing Projects into WorkSpace.
-Click Next, then click Browse for root directory and locate your extracted BaseballStatFinder-master.
-Click Next and then Finish.

-4. Click 'Run' on the toolbar to launch the application.